China–Nepal border: Description

-The border starts in the west at the western tripoint with India near the Tinkar Pass in Sudurpashchim Province.
+The border starts in the west near the Tinkar Pass in the Sudurpashchim Province of Nepal.
+Article 1 of the 1961 boundary treaty defines the starting point as "the point where the watershed between the Kali River and the Tinkar River meets the watershed between the tributaries of the Mapchu (Karnali) River on the one hand and the Tinkar River on the other hand."
+This point corresponds to the head of the Tinkar Valley, in the Byans region of Darchula District.
+The Byans region was historically part of Kumaon and was divided between British India and Nepal by the Treaty of Sugauli (1816), with the villages of Chhangru and Tinkar being transferred to Nepal.
+Border Pillar No. 1 of the China–Nepal border was placed at this location.

 It then proceeds south-east to the Urai Pass and then north-east, briefly utilising the Karnali River, before turning to the south-east at the Lapche Pass.
 It then proceeds in that general direction over various mountains crests in the Himalayan range, including Mount Everest, Mount Makalu and Mount Salasungo, as passes such as the Manja, Thau, Marima, Pindu, Gyala, Lajing and Popti Passes.
 It terminates at the eastern tripoint with India on Jongsong Peak.

 History

 The border region has historically existed at the edges of various Nepali, Indian and Tibetan kingdoms.
 Cross-border trade between Nepalis and Tibetans has existed for centuries, for example in wool, tea, spices and salt.
 Though various Nepali-Tibetan treaties were signed in the 18th-19th centuries, these concerned the ownership of often vaguely defined territories rather than with delimiting a precise boundary.

+In the western sector, the Byansi people of the Tinkar Valley and Kuthi Valley traded with the Tibetan town of Taklakot (Burang) through the Tinkar Pass and Lipu Lekh.
+Following the Sino-Indian War in 1962, India closed the Lipu Lekh pass, and Byansi trade shifted to the Tinkar Pass on the Nepali side until Lipu Lekh was partially reopened in 1992.

 In 1950–51, the People's Republic of China annexed Tibet, and thereby inherited the somewhat confused situation along the boundary.
 On 21 March 1960 a border treaty was signed which recognised the "traditional customary line" and created a joint boundary commission to delimit a more precise border.
 Having completed their work, a final boundary treaty was signed on 5 October 1961.
 The border was then demarcated on the ground with pillars, and a final protocol signed on 23 January 1963.

 The government of Nepal tends to deny or downplay any territorial disputes with China for fear of losing economic favors.
 In 2021, the Nepali government documented border infringements by China but subsequently censored the report.